szinn/k8s-homelab/README.md

 - flux applies any merged PRs or changes to the repo to the cluster automatically.

 Through Wireguard and [Kubenav](https://kubenav.io), I can pretty much manage the cluster remotely from my phone.
-On my desktop/laptop, I use [Lens](https://k8slens.dev) and `k9s` to manage the cluster which works remotely through Wireguard as well.
+On my desktop/laptop, I use [k9s](https://github.com/derailed/k9s).

 ## Gratitude and Thanks